jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

 - Read Azure Instance Metadata service for node name and private IP
 - Read Azure Load Balancer Metadata service for public IP assigned to each node
 - Read nodes_info.json for each nodes information
-    - Caculate total number of nodes
+    - Calculate total number of nodes
-    - Caculate what number is required to get majority quorum
+    - Calculate what number is required to get majority quorum
     - From each node, perform connectivity test against rest of the nodes
         - The test is done using public IP, but very easy to change to use private IP
         - Public IP would be helpful for cross region or even cross CSP